Daboia palaestinae: Description

 It grows to an average total length (body + tail) of 70 to 90 cm, with a maximum total length of 130 cm.
 The head is triangular, distinct from the neck and covered by small scales.
 The upper part of the body is colored by large dark rhomboid blotches sometimes forming a zig-zag pattern.

 The harmless coin-marked snake, which lives in the same areas as the Palestine viper, resembles it in length, coloration and defensive behavior, to the extent that people frequently get confused between them.
 This is probably a case of Batesian mimicry.

 Geographic range

-It is found in northern and central Israel, the West Bank, western Syria, northwestern Jordan, and Lebanon.
+It is found in northern and central Israel, Palestine, western Syria, northwestern Jordan, and Lebanon.
 In 2017 a specimen was found in Turkey.
-Its range is relatively restricted, with the distribution being concentrated in the Mediterranean coastal plains to the inland hills of Lebanon and Israel, along with the adjoining regions of Syria and Jordan.
+Mallow et al. (2003) describe the range as relatively restricted, with the distribution being concentrated in the Mediterranean coastal plains to the inland hills of Lebanon and Israel, along with the adjoining regions of Syria and Jordan.

 The type locality given is "Haifa, Israel".

 Conservation status

-This species is classified as Least Concern according to the IUCN Red List of Threatened Species.
+This species is assessed as Least Concern according to the IUCN Red List of Threatened Species.
 It was given this status due to its relatively wide distribution, the fact that it is found in a wide range of habitats, its presumed large population, and because it is unlikely to be declining fast enough to qualify for listing in a more threatened category.
 The population trend is unknown.